Doctors

 MRCP MRCGP DCH DFSRH PGCMEd

-Special Interests: Musculoskeletal joint injections, Menopuase care & Family Planning - experienced coil/implant fitter.
+Special Interests: Musculoskeletal joint injections, Menopause care & Family Planning - experienced coil/implant fitter.
 Also a GP trainer.

-Keen interest in travelling to and hiking National Parks of the world and keeping fit with thriathlon since retiring from rowing.
+Keen interest in travelling to and hiking National Parks of the world and keeping fit with triathlon since retiring from rowing.

 Working days: Tuesday, Wednesday and Friday.